Hey, Jonas here…

 Just some housekeeping before I get carried away…

-You can find all new work at my Medium publication, Common Words.
+You can find all new work at my Medium publication, A Sacramental Life.
 All posts there are behind Medium’s paywall.
 It’s not a bad deal for $5/month to become a member of Medium, thus unlocking everything on Medium (including my stuff) and helping support writers like me.
 But if you want to access my work for cheaper or free, there are a couple of ways to do that…

 The first way is by subscribing to my email list here.
 It’s free and you can choose whether you want daily posts or just weekly digests.

 The second way, if you want to support my work while gaining access to various perks, etc. is to join my Patreon community.
 Depending on your level of patronage, you’ll get exclusive early access to a LOT of other goodies over there including videos, workshops and courses, print publications of my work, meetups, discounts, and more.
 Learn more here.

 Okay, where was I?
 Oh, right - I was talking about myself…

 It’s been interesting.
 When I look back to things I wrote even a few weeks ago (let alone a few years ago), I cringe.
 But then, it’s also been one of the most enlivening things I’ve ever done.
 It’s connected me to tens of thousands of others and has laid the tracks for my vocation.
 I kinda don’t know how not to do it now, so I can’t see myself stopping anytime soon.

 The random stuff…

 First and foremost, if I’m going to be giving myself labels here, I may as well start with the obvious.
 I register as an INFP and a 9w1 on the enneagram, so I’m the most passive-aggressive and emotionally conflicted person I know.